mlazzarotto/amazon-price-scraper/README.md

 # python-amazon-scraper
 Amazon scraper written in Python
+Works only with Amazon.it

+To use
+  `pip install bs4`
+  `pip install requests`